Skip to main content

 readonly optional removePackageKeywords?: boolean

-Whether to remove keywords field from package.json files.
+Whether to remove the keywords field from bundled package.json files.

 Default